ionic-team/stencil-site/src/docs/guides/prerendering.md

   - `url` - string
   - `userAgent` - string

 **renderToString**: The hydrate app also has a `renderToString` method that allows you to pass in an html string that also returns a promise of `HydrateResults`.
-The second parameter is a config object that can alter the output of the string.
-Like `hydrateDocument`, the resulting strin gcan be parsed from the `html` property.
+The second parameter is a config object that can alter the output of the markup.
+Like `hydrateDocument`, the resulting string can be parsed from the `html` property.

 *Exampe taken from Ionic Core*